aes3219563/Digital-Audio-water-marking/README.md

 1. Voice data is read at 441000 Hz (we assume that all the voice records satisfy the [VCD standard](https://en.wikipedia.org/wiki/Video_CD)).<br>
 2. Voice data is cut into pieces with a time gap of 20 ms.<br>
 3. For each frame, calculate DWT first and then DCT.<br>
-3. In the DCT domain, find the max amplitude "a" (indicator) and second~fourth largest amplitudes "b~d" (encoder).
+3. In the DCT domain, find the max amplitude "a" (indicator) and second-fourth largest amplitudes "b-d" (encoder).
 4. Divide indicator a into a piece array via step length alpha=0.2 and find which piece is close to encoder b, we call this piece "p".<br>
 5. We encrypt the encoders by changing their sign based on the index of p and encoding information provided.
 6. Express the copyright information circularly in binary so that the frames and the binary copyright information are in a one-to-one correspondence.